mrazomej/phd/src/chapter_01/section_03_information.md

 [@Fig:ch1_fig08](B).
 In this paragraph, we can see that the most common vowel is *e* exactly as in English writ-large.
 This distribution $P(x)$ is therefore not maximally random.
-In other words, if we were to put all letters in the paragraph in a hat and pick one letter at random, we could bet more money on the outcome being a letter *e* and make money over time given this knowledge of the structure of the distribution.
+In other words, if we were to put all letters in the paragraph in a hat, and pick one letter at random, we could bet more money on the outcome being a letter *e* and make money over time given this knowledge of the structure of the distribution.
 A maximally random distribution would be if all letters appeared equally frequent in the paragraph, such that betting on any